Raanaji/myblog/_data/featured/inception.md

 category: Psychology
 description: 'We use Inception movie script to single out quotes, construct premise on their basis, and make a strong argument.'
 tags:
-  - universa
+  - Dreams
-  - left-tail
+  - Subconscious
-  - options
+  - Bicameralism
-  - market crash
+  - Games
 ---

 We will be using the Inception movie [screenplay](https://www.nolanfans.com/library/pdf/inception-screenplay.pdf) to single out different statements made by different characters and use them to back our conclusion of the movie ending.